-Chief Risk Officer | Age 67
+Former Chief Risk Officer | Age 68

-Kim R. Bingham has been an Executive Vice President of Cathay Bank since 2004 and Chief Risk Officer of Cathay Bank since 2014.
-Mr. Bingham joined Cathay Bank in 2004 as Chief Credit Officer and served in that capacity until December 2013.
+Kim R. Bingham was the Executive Vice President and Chief Risk Officer of Cathay Bank from 2014 to January 21, 2025.
+After his retirement as Chief Risk Officer, for a transition period, he served as Special Advisor to the Office of the President until March 31, 2025.
+Mr. Bingham joined Cathay Bank in 2004 as Executive Vice President and Chief Credit Officer and served in that capacity until 2014 when he was appointed as Chief Risk Officer.
 Prior to joining Cathay Bank, Mr. Bingham managed Private Banking for Mellon Bank in the Western United States and prior to this position, Mr. Bingham served in a series of increasingly responsible staff and management positions in lending and credit for City National Bank.
 Mr. Bingham has more than 30 years of banking experience.